Justinvd0203/Schiphol-Assignment-V3/README.md

 ### Run test

-At last the unit test could be executed using `pytest StreamingJobWindow2_test.py -s -v`
+At last the unit test could be executed using `pytest StreamingJobWindow2_test.py -s -v` whilst in the correct directory.

 ![Image of Unit test result](/images/Unit_test_results.png)